 2.4.2.
 Content according to gamifications.

-If you want to display a different screen depending on the points obtained in the game, enable the option 'Content-based on gamifications, quiz (points or personality test) or validated coupon'.
-Then click on 'Manage individual screens'.
+If you want to display a different screen depending on the points obtained in the game, enable the option '' Then, click on 'Individual final screen management.

 You will have to add as many screens as pages of results you want your game to have.
 Fill in the information for each screen.

 - Give it an internal name so that you can identify each results page.